What is a Credit Union?

 New members are required to build up a record of savings before applying for a standard loan.
 Though each member’s circumstances are unique, it is recommended that members save regularly for approximately 8 weeks before borrowing.
 A first loan is usually for a maximum amount of twice the amount you have in your shares, though usually this is capped at £500 in the first 6 months of membership.

-Members are able to apply for our new ACCESS loan on the day of joining the credit union.
-This is a loan upto a maximum of £500 payable over 3 to 12 months at a higher monthly interest rate of 2% (26.82% APR)
+Members are able to apply for our new STARTER loan on the day of joining the credit union.
+This is a loan up to a maximum of £500 payable over 3 to 12 months at a higher monthly interest rate of 2% (26.82% APR)

 How much am I entitled to borrow?